Nzema Solar Power Station

 Nzema Solar Power Station is a 155 MW solar power plant, under construction in Ghana.
-When completed as expected in 2017, the power station will be the largest solar power installation on the African continent.
+If completed, the power station will be the largest solar power installation on the African continent.

+As of December 2024, the Nzema Solar Power Station in Ghana remains incomplete.
+Initially, it was envisioned to be one of Africa’s largest solar photovoltaic power plants with a 155 MW capacity.
+However, challenges in securing adequate financing and sustained project delays have prevented its completion.
+It may reach completion in 2026, unless there are further delays.

 Location

 The power station is located in Awiaso Village, Ellembelle District (formerly part of Nzema East District), in the Western Region of Ghana, approximately 272 km, by road north of the port city of Takoradi.
 This location lies approximately 100 km, by road, east of the international border with Ivory Coast.

 Overview

 The power station will use a total of 630,000 solar photo voltaic (PV) modules which, when struck by sunlight, will generate direct current (DC) electricity.
 Using inverters, the DC will be converted to alternating current (AC), which will be fed in the national electricity grid, to power an estimated 100,000 homes.
 When completed, it will raise Ghana's national electricity generating capacity by 6%.